-As such, government contractors will need to protect themselves against FCA liability, and health care companies and providers should take a close inventory of their practices, and structure a proactive approach to compliance at a time when mitigating risk is more important than ever.
+The government is using the False Claims Act (FCA) as an important tool to combat COVID-19 healthcare fraud.
+Healthcare companies and providers should take a close inventory of their practices, and structure a proactive approach to compliance with the False Claims Act at a time when mitigating risk is more important than ever.

 Expect Aggressive False Claims Act Enforcement After COVID-19

 Under the civil FCA, it is illegal to:

 - Knowingly file a false or fraudulent claim for payment; or

 - Knowingly make a false statement or use a false record material to the claim for payment.